rchui/2018.05.15.SB.recap/README.md

 If you don't know what you're doing, follow along with the instructions.

+If you dont' want to install anything and just want to see it run copy the text in recap.py into a file called recap.py on your Desktop.
+Open the terminal and navigate to the Desktop by typing:

+    cd ~/Desktop/

+and run by typing:

+    python recap.py

 If you just want to see where this all leads without installing anything skip to the bottom.

 ### Checking for Git